NVIDIA/PyProf/docs/profile.rst

 -----------------------------

-After modifying the PyTorch script to improt pyprof, you will need to use either NVProf or Nsight Systems to profile the performance.
+After modifying the PyTorch script to improt pyprof, you will need to use either NVProf or Nsight System to profile the performance.
 Both profiler will output a SQLite database containing the results of the profile.

 Please note that NVProf is currently being phased out, and it is recommend to